Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

    ```

    This command forwards local port 1883 to port 1883 on the `broker-listener-non-tls` service.
-- Here is how the output would look like for the above set of commands:
+- Here is how the output would look for the above set of commands:
 ![alt text](./images/RunningPortForwarder.png)

 #### [Optional] Further reading